Dan Collison

 A simplified and easier to navigate site structure was possible.

-Each service data table could be paired with a dashboard to present the user with high-level data.
+Data tables could be paired with dashboards to present the user with high-level info.

 UI

-The breadcrumb trail would need to be rebuilt to accurately correspond to the page hierarchy.
+The breadcrumb trail would need to be rebuilt to accurately reflect the page hierarchy.

 The data table UIs would be easier to use if they featured search and filters.